Ericsson/dataplanebook/src/threading/threading.rst

-DPDK does not add anything in terms of expressiveness; any task that can be achieved by a DPDK-based data plane fast path application can also be done so by an application built in accordance to the standard model, only it's standarda application will have lower throughput, higher latency, and generate more heat in the process.
+DPDK does not add anything in terms of expressiveness; any task that can be achieved by a DPDK-based data plane fast path application can also be done so by an application built in accordance to the standard model.
+The difference is that the standard application will have lower throughput, higher latency, and generate more heat and otherwise use more resources.

 In summary, the DPDK threading model has the following benefits: